 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, "The Basics" and "Beyond the Basics."
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.

-●Basics topics (see "Patient information: Bedwetting in children (The Basics)")
+●Basics topics (see "Patient education: Bedwetting in children (The Basics)")

-●Beyond the Basics topics (see "Patient information: Bedwetting in children (Beyond the Basics)")
+●Beyond the Basics topics (see "Patient education: Bedwetting in children (Beyond the Basics)")

 SUMMARY AND RECOMMENDATIONS

 ●Primary monosymptomatic enuresis (ie, bedwetting) is defined by discrete episodes of urinary incontinence during sleep in children ≥5 years of age who have never achieved a satisfactory period of nighttime dryness, have no lower urinary tract symptoms, and have no history of bladder dysfunction.
 (See 'Terminology' above.)

 ●Primary monosymptomatic enuresis has a high rate of spontaneous resolution (approximately 15 percent per year).
 (See 'Natural history' above.)